Your Guide To Rhodes Island, Greece

 Agios Nikolaos fortress on the Mandraki harbour Rhodes, Greece

-The island is a super kid-friendly destination, starting from the imposing medieval castle, the Palace of the Grand Master in the Medieval Old Town – a place declared a World Heritage Site that marvels all those who visit and leaves a memorable impression on children.
+The island is a super kid-friendly destination, starting from the imposing medieval castle, the Palace of the Grand Master of the Knights in the Medieval Old Town – a place declared a World Heritage Site that marvels all those who visit and leaves a memorable impression on children.

-Additionally, kids can enjoy places like the Toy Museum, go hiking or horseback riding, participate in many fun water sports, and chill at the beaches.
+Additionally, kids can enjoy places like the Toy Museum, hiking or horseback riding, participating in many fun water sports, and chilling at the beaches.
 It’s also a fantastic place to introduce their taste buds to super healthy cuisine based on the tasty Mediterranean diet.

-Rhodes Travel Guide – Best Things To Do In Rhodes
+Rhodes Travel Guide – 11 Of The Best Things To Do In Rhodes

 Most beautiful cities in Greece - Greece.
 Rhodos island.
 Old Rhodos town.
 Street of the Knights